 Bake it Into Cake

 Yogurt is cake magic: all the ease of mixing an oil-based cake plus the sophisticated richness of a creamed butter version, plus some twang to keep that sweetness in check.
-It does wonders in this gluten-free cake, adding a nice lactic edge to tangy grapefruit.
+It does wonders in this gluten-free cake, adding a nice lactic edge to tangy grapefruit, and works similarly in this coffee cake recipe.
 Or you can go more homey with a cinnamon-apple cake that folds in that other baking wunderkind: applesauce.

 And Don't Forget Smoothies

-And of course there are smoothies.
-Creamy avocado-mango ones, or jammy persimmon lassi, or more dessert-like banana Nutella versions.
+And, of course, there are smoothies.
+Creamy avocado-mango ones, or jammy persimmon lassi (speaking of lassi, we also have a mango one, or a savory mint lassi), or more dessert-like banana Nutella versions.
 Yogurt effortlessly adds protein, acidity, body, and creaminess to the blender—everything you want in a smoothie.
 Don't think they have to be sweet, either; this savory spiced Indian chaas blends in cumin, cilantro, and green chili for a stomach-settling sip that puts all those probiotics to good use.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.